LudwigBoess/SPHtoGrid.jl/README.md

 Instead of Npixels you can also give the keyword argument `pixelSideLength` if you prefer to define your image that way.

 You also need to choose the kernel you used in the simulation.
-I implemented the following ones:
+For this you need to install the package [SPHKernels.jl](https://github.com/LudwigBoess/SPHKernels.jl).
+You can currently use these kernels:

 ```julia
 k = Cubic()